devguerreiro/portfolio/src/content/about/0_experiences.md

 <br/>

 After that, in 2021, I was recommended by my teacher to work as a software engineer on a project of a logistic company.
 I did put in practice all the knowledge I got since then.
 The project was a rewrite of a legacy system using modern technologies and techniques, and for that, I started talking to the users to understand how did it works and also to collect feedbacks for improvements on the new version.
-During the development we did meetings to align and plan features to delivery, as we made use of Extreme Programming for a efficient delivery, and in these meetings I actively participated bringing back users pains to fix those issues.
+During the development we did meetings to align and plan features to delivery, as we made use of Extreme Programming for an efficient delivery, and in these meetings I actively participated bringing back users pains to fix those issues.

 <br/>